top of page

 3. Research doula fees in your area and set a budget

-4. If you need more information on what a doula does, I have a helpful post
+4. If you need more information on what a doula does, start with this post

-pregnant person on coach preparing for a doula interview
+pregnant person in bed with toddler and husband on couch preparing for a doula interview

 Now, let's get into the questions.
 This step is so important for getting to know a doula: Make a list of questions that you have and then figure out if they are questions about all doulas ("what are some ways a doula can support our birth?") or questions for your prospective doula ("what is your strategy for supporting partners during a birth?").